 Scholarship: To encourage and provide the resources for our Fraternal members to succeed academically through continuous learning, moral development, and scholastic recognition.

 Diversity: To facilitate, encourage, and support all students to experience a collaborative and socially responsible community and a safe and healthy social environment.

-Responsibilty: To empower and ensure our Fraternal members to be accountable while developing leadership skills.
+Responsibility: To empower and ensure our fraternal members to be accountable while developing leadership skills.

 Hazing, in any form, is strictly prohibited by Villanova University, the Interfraternity and Panhellenic Councils, and the local and national offices of each recognized fraternity.
 New members should not tolerate such behavior as it does not promote friendship and trust but rather serves to break down moral and the notion of community upon which Villanova University was founded.